SynthstromAudible/DelugeFirmware/docs/menu_hierarchies.md

 </details>
 <details><summary>Voice (VOIC) </summary>

-	- Polyphony (POLY)
+	- Polyphony Type (POLY)
-		- Auto
+		- Auto (Can play chords, but starting a new note ends any releasing ones)
-		- Polyphonic
+		- Polyphonic (Can play up to MAX VOICES notes.
+Click for MAX VOICES sub menu to set number of voices)
-		- Monophonic
+		- Monophonic (Each note stops all other notes, retriggers envelope)
-		- Legato
+		- Legato (Each note stops all other notes, does not retrigger envelope)
 	- Unison (UNIS)
 		- Unison Number (NUM)
 		- Unison Detune (DETU)